NFL Pickem: How To Make Smart Selections Every Week

 - Use Conservative Betting Percentages: To prevent excessive losses and ensure longevity in DFS play, adopting a conservative staking strategy is key.
 A common rule among seasoned DFS players is to allocate no more than 2-5% of their total bankroll per contest.
 This prevents short-term losing streaks from depleting funds too quickly.
 For example, if your bankroll is $1,000, limiting entries to $20-$50 per contest ensures you have enough capital to sustain multiple plays without drastic financial swings.

 - Track Performance and Adjust Strategy: Keeping a detailed log of entries, results, and profit margins allows for data-driven decisions on future contest participation.
-If trends indicate that cash games generate a steadier profit, shifting funds toward those contests may benefit.
+If trends indicate that cash games generate a steadier profit, shifting funds toward those contests may be beneficial.
 If tournament performance improves with specific lineup strategies, increasing GPP exposure might be worthwhile.
 Adjusting your strategy based on past results ensures that bankroll decisions are not made arbitrarily but are based on actual performance.

 - Avoid Emotional Decision-Making: Emotional reactions, such as frustration after losses or overconfidence after big wins, can lead to poor bankroll decisions.
 Many DFS players make the mistake of drastically increasing entry fees following a successful run or attempting to "win back" losses by making reckless contest selections.
 Maintaining discipline is key.
 Stick to a consistent percentage-based bankroll allocation strategy regardless of recent results.
 Taking a step back after a losing streak and re-evaluating your approach prevents the impulsive decision-making that leads to long-term bankroll depletion.